Loop of Henle

 How it works:

 - Na⁺ and Cl⁻ are actively pumped out of the ascending limb into the medulla.
+This requires energy from ATP.
+There are many mitochondria in the epithelial cells of the walls to provide this ATP.

-- As filtrate moves up the ascending limb, more ions are removed by active transport, further concentrating the medulla.
+- As filtrate moves up the ascending limb, more ions are removed by active transport, further lowering the water potential of the medulla.

 Net Result: